mnot/I-D/json-home/draft.md

 # Frequently Asked Questions

-## Why not Microformats?

-Browser-centric Web applications use HTML as their representation format of choice.
-While it is possible to augment HTML for non-browser clients (using techniques like Microformats
-{{MICROFORMATS}}), a few issues become evident when doing so:

-* HTML has a very forgiving syntax.
-While this is appropriate for browsers (especially considering that there are many million HTML authors in the world), it makes for a less-than-precise language for machines, resulting in both overhead (parsing and transmission) as well as lack of precision.
-* HTML is presentation-centric, making it tempting to reformat it from time to time, to improve the "look and feel" of a page.
-However, doing so can cause comparatively brittle non-browser clients to lose their understanding of the content's semantics, unless very careful controls are in place.

-Because of this, it's most practical to define a separate format, and JSON is easily machine-readable, precise, and has a better chance of being managed for stability.

 ## Why doesn't the format allow references or inheritance?

 Adding inheritance or references would allow more modularity in the format and make it more